dcpf/joule/README.md

 ## Configuration

-A Joule app is configured via a JSON config file where you define your app, it's routes, and the component flow for each route.
-A simple example of this is:
+A Joule app is configured via a JSON config file where you define your app, its routes, and the component flow for each route.
+Here's an example where we define two apps, one running on port 8081, and one running on 8082.
+Each app has a /hello route defined.

 ```
 {